play-curious/booyah/README.md

 ### File structure

 In your project folder, create a directory called `src` and make a file called `game.js` in it.
 It will contain your game code.
-You might need to copy `project_files/.babelrc` over to the `src` directory.

 The game code can start by importing Booyah: